pubkey/rxdb/docs-src/rx-storage.md

 ### Memory Synced

 The memory synced [RxStorage](./rx-storage.md) is a wrapper around any other RxStorage.
 The wrapper creates an in-memory storage that is used for query and write operations.
-This memory instance is replicated with the underlaying storage for persistence.
+This memory instance is replicated with the underlying storage for persistence.
 The main reason to use this is to improve initial page load and query/write times.
-This is mostly usefull in browser based applications.
+This is mostly useful in browser based applications.
 [Read more](./rx-storage-memory-synced.md)